nickmbi/nickmbi/README.md

 <a href="https://www.linkedin.com/in/nicholas-m-21b054371"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a sophmore in college who is extremely interestested in learning about more about cybersecurity and Information technology
+Sophomore at Okawood University with a strong interest in cybersecurity and information technology, seeking opportunities to expand my technical skills, gain hands-on experience, and contribute to real-world IT and security projects

 ## Objective

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to jump into this field, specifically aiming to join a Security Operations Center (SOC) as an Intern.